Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 The National Rifle Association's legal troubles have cost the powerful gun rights group $100 million, according to a recording of the group's board meeting obtained by NPR.

-In the January 2020 recording, NRA CEO Wayne LaPierre criticized ongoing investigations by the New York and Washington D.C. attorneys general, bemoaning the "power of weaponized government."
-And he told the NRA board of directors assembled for the NRA's winter meeting in January that the organization has had to make $80 million in cuts to stay afloat.
+In the January 2020 recording, NRA CEO Wayne LaPierre criticizes ongoing investigations by the New York and Washington, D.C., attorneys general, bemoaning the "power of weaponized government."
+And he told the NRA's board of directors, assembled for the organization's winter meeting in January, that the organization has had to make $80 million in cuts to stay afloat.

 Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million